 Latest edition

-30 research queries in the most recent sweep, because the site should feel current before it feels polished.
+30 research queries in the most recent sweep, because I would rather be current than decorative.

 What BAT is for

-BAT is an anti-Trump site, yes, but more specifically it is the front page I would make for myself if I wanted one place that could hold urgency, memory, and taste at the same time.
+BAT is anti-Trump, yes, but more specifically it is the front page I wanted for myself: one place that could hold urgency, memory, taste, and enough nerve to say the ugly part plainly.

-That means the homepage can be intimate, the archive can act like a shelf, and the notebook can stay public enough for you to understand how the place thinks.
+The front page can be intimate, the archive can act like a shelf, and the notebook can show enough of the receipts that the voice does not have to ask for blind trust.

 What the voice is doing